 The red color vertex is the source vertex and the light-blue color vertex is destination, rest are either intermediate or discarded paths.

-This gives us four paths between source(A) and destination(E) vertex.
+This give four paths between source(A) and destination(E) vertex.

-Problem Associated with this: Now if we add just one more edge between C and B, it would make a cycle (B -> D -> C -> B).
-And hence we could loop the cycles any number of times to get a new path, and there would be infinitely many paths because of the cycle.
+The Problem Associated with this is that now if one more edge is added between C and B, it would make a cycle (B -> D -> C -> B).
+And hence after every cycle through the loop, the length path will increase and that will be considered as a different path, and there would be infinitely many paths because of the cycle.

 - Find maximum number of edge disjoint paths between two vertices